cakephp/docs/en/appendices/3-5-migration-guide.rst

   For example: ``cake tool initMyDb`` can now be called with ``cake tool init_my_db``.
 If your shells previously bound two subcommands with different inflections, only the last bound command will function.
+* ``SecurityComponent`` will blackhole post requests that have no request data now.
+This change helps protect actions that create records using database defaults alone.

 New Features
 ============